History of Berliner FC Dynamo (2004–present): Mario Weinkauf era (2004–2006)

-BFC Dynamo would loose its first five matches of the 2005-06 NOFV-Oberliga Nord.
+BFC Dynamo would lose its first five matches of the 2005-06 NOFV-Oberliga Nord.
 The team eventually captured its first win in the sixth matchday against the reserve team of F.C.
 Hansa Rostock on 17 September 2005.
 The players of BFC Dynamo now played with the logo of United Sol Energy on the shirts, but the club had not yet received any payment from the company.
 It now became clear that no money would come.
 But President Weinkauf insisted that the budget for the season was not threatened.
 Club spokesperson Yiannis Kaufmann resigned from all posts in September 2005 after disagreements over the club's policy regarding sponsors.
 He had also served in the presidium and the Economic Council.
-Kaufmann could not accept that the club received sponsorship money from companies with alleged links to Hells Angels.
+Kaufmann could not accept that the club received sponsorship money from companies with alleged links to the Hells Angels.
 One of those companies was allegedly the jewelry store Odings Klinge, which belonged to the restaurant Germanenhof in Neu-Hohenschönhausen.
 André Sommer was considered the strong man in the background.
+Sommer had also taken on the responsibility of stadium security.
 However, the club was in need of sponsors.
 President Weinkauf explained that these structures had grown over time and could only be dissolved gradually.

 Nevertheless, he opposed the claim that Odins Klinge was a sponsor and claimed that it was only about a couple of hundred Euros in payment for another company.

 BFC Dynamo stood at sixth place in 2005-06 NOFV-Oberliga Nord after the first half of the season.
 Danny Kukulies left for MSV Neuruppin during the winter break.
 BFC Dynamo turned 40 years on 16 January 2006.
 The anniversary was celebrated with a party for supporters with 750 guests.
 The club management under President Weinkauf worked to ensure that the club was no longer associated with hooligans and the far-right scene.
-The Israeli fashion brand JetLag became a new sponsor for the second half of the season.
+The Israeli fashion brand JetLag became the new main sponsor for the second half of the season.
 The sponsorship contract was allegedly worth 70,000 Euros.
 President Weinkauf also planned a training camp in Israel for next season.
 The club now also decided not to extend the sponsorship agreements with several controversial sponsors.
 The index included several companies with links to Hells Angels.
 President Weinkauf also worked to win back the rights to the club's East German crest.
 The rights to the crest was held by the company RA-BE Immobilien- und Handelsgesellschaft mbH.
 The company was controlled by Rayk Bernt.
 BFC Dynamo offered 5,000 Euros for the crest, but was turned down.
 The lawyer of RA-BE Immobilien- und Handelsgesellschaft mbH claimed that the crest was now worth 600,000 Euros.
 The club was instead offered a right of use for a license fee.
 However, President Weinkauf held the opinion that the company should instead surrender the rights to the crest directly.
 In return, he could offer a profit sharing arrangement that would gradually decrease over five years.